creative0101/python/README.md

 # python

-This rep shows my usage of python to solve problems mostly relating to data analysis.
+This rep shows my usage of python and its library pandas to solve problems mostly relating to data analysis.